sando92/Camera_2D_feature_tracking/README.md

 ## Data Buffer

-Ring buffer using a std::vector of specified max size.
+We use a ring buffer that implements a std::vector of specified max size.
 After adding an element, if vector's size is higher than max_size then we delete the first element in vector.

-## Keypoints Detection
+## Keypoints Detection (OpenCV)
 Keypoints detection is possible using one of the following algorithm:
 - SHITOMASI
 - HARRIS